Protector-class coastal patrol boat

 The Protector-class coastal patrol boats are a class of coastal patrol boats of the Maritime Squadron of the Armed Forces of Malta.
 They are 87 ft patrol boats based on the Stan 2600 patrol vessel design from the Netherlands shipbuilding firm Damen Group.
 The Hong Kong Police were the first organization to order vessels based on this design.
 The United States Coast Guard (USCG) has 73 patrol boats from this class, where they are known as the Marine Protector class.
-Malta ordered two vessels, and they were built by Bollinger Shipyards to the USCG specifications.
+Malta ordered two vessels, and they were built by Bollinger Shipyards to the USCG specifications under the US$13 Million grant from the United States provided by the United States Securities Act of 2000.
 They were given pennant numbers P51 and P52.
 In 2013, both patrol boats were upgraded with new equipment including infrared cameras and a rigid hull inflatable boat.
-The new equipment cost €1.7 million and was co-funded by the European Union’s External Fund.
+The upgrade cost €1.7 million and was co-funded by the European Union’s External Fund.

 P51

 P51 was commissioned on 18 November 2002, and it was the AFM's first vessel to be ordered brand new, as all previous ones were bought or donated after being retired from foreign naval service.
 P51 took part in the search and rescue operations after the Simshar tragedy in July 2008, and it recovered the dead body of Carmelo Bugeja and took the sole survivor Simon Bugeja from the fishing boat Grecale to Xatt it-Tiben in Floriana.
-Since its commissioning, the patrol boat has rescued the lives of over 2000 illegal immigrants and covered over 50000 nautical miles.
+Since its commissioning, the patrol boat has rescued the lives of over 2,000 illegal immigrants and covered over 50,000 nautical miles.
 Some examples include: